 Timings: Closes at 6:30 PM

-These grasslands of Bangalore, safe to call it this way has a water body amidst dry, parched land.
-This lake is enormous and has water as far as you can see.
+Hesarghatta lake is enormous and has water as far as you can see.
 It hosts diverse birdlife and winter migrants spend their winters here.
-This human-made reservoir is visited by Harries, Quails, Flycatchers and Robins.
+This human-made reservoir is visited by Harries, Quails, Flycatchers, and Robins, and other species of birds, making it ideal for bird-watchers.
 Excellent for photographers, this place is also a popular destination for cyclists and bikers.
 Monsoon and post-monsoon would be the best season to visit this lake.

 Entry Fee: Free

-Agara lake is one of the few natural lakes of Bangalore.
-However, it is also a victim of deterioration.
+Agara Lake is one of the few natural lakes of Bangalore.
 Attracting a good deal of morning walkers and joggers, few activities have been organized around the lake.
-Every monsoon brought hundreds of birds to this lake but off late, the avian population has been decreasing.
+Every monsoon brought hundreds of birds to this lake but of late, the avian population has been decreasing.
 The only ones visiting now are the Spot-billed Pelicans.

 Location: Agara Village, 1st Sector, HSR Layout